 The application of different requirements by different administrations could give rise to claims of unfair treatment between competing satellite operators and potentially leads to unjustified reservation of spectrum/orbit resource.

 This issue has been raised in several fora including, in particular, the ITU workshop on efficient use of the spectrum/orbit resource, Singapore, June 2010.
 There now appears to be an acceptance by a number of administrations as well as major satellite operators that there needs to be a consistent interpretation of the Radio Regulations such that all networks are subject to the same requirements rather than different interpretations by different administrations.
-The duration of a minimum period of operation would need careful consideration.
+Within the BR and the RRB, there is a view currently that a period of the order of not less than 3-4 months chould be considered as a sufficient period.
+On the other hand, some administrations consider that there should be no period defined and that the notifying administration is responsible for taking the decision as to whether an assignment has been brought into use.
+For these reasons, the duration of a minimum period of operation needs careful consideration, however a period of 30 days is considered to be a reasonable and workable compromise.

 List of relevant documents